juancarlospaco/bitcoin-lightning/README.md

 # ELI5

-- **Receive money** with 1 new Bitcoin Lightning incoming invoice, thats just 1 `string` (Link or QR too).
+- **Receive money** with 1 new Bitcoin Lightning incoming invoice, thats just 1 `string` (or Link, or QR).
-- **Send money** with 1 new Bitcoin Lightning outgoing invoice, thats just 1 `string` (Link or QR too).
+- **Send money** with 1 new Bitcoin Lightning outgoing invoice, thats just 1 `string` (or Link, or QR).

 # Design

 - It does not use anything from Nim standard library, very future-proof.
 - HTTPS JSON REST API, KISS.
-1 file, zero dependencies, any target.
+1 file, <100 lines, zero dependencies, any target.
 - Simple API, all functions with 2 arguments max.

 <details>